Most accessed

 To address the escalating demands for integrated low-altitude communications and sensing, this paper investigates the distributed integrated communication and sensing beamforming problem for low-altitude airspace based on a cell-free MIMO architecture.
 Assuming access point (AP) equipped with uniform planar array (UPA), the study optimizes distributed beamforming vectors to concurrently provide communication services to low-altitude and terrestrial users while actively sensing low-altitude targets.
 The distributed beamforming problem is modeled as a signal-to-noise ratio (SNR) maximization problem for sensing, subject to constraints on the communication signal-to-interference-plus-noise ratio (SINR).This problem is a non-convex optimization problem.
 Then, an approximate optimal solution method based on semidefinite relaxation (SDR) is proposed.
 The simulation results demonstrate that the proposed method can achieve a communication SINR comparable to that of the optimal beamforming design scheme.
 Moreover, the sensing SNR performance significantly outperforms that of prior comparative schemes designed solely for communication or sensing beams.

-• XU Tianhan1, ZHANG Xiaohan2, JIANG Haiming1, WANG Mingyang1
+• XU Tianhan, ZHANG Xiaohan, JIANG Haiming, WANG Mingyang

 Journal of Army Engineering University of PLA.
 2025, 4(4): 22-29. https://doi.org/10.12018/j.issn.2097-0730.20250204001